A

 choice, hands-down!
 These long-standing neighborhood retailers buy first-quality carpet directly

-from the carpet manufacturer.
 I firmly believe locally owned carpet dealers provide the best customer

 service, the best prices and are most knowledgeable.
 Should you ever have a